RebootJeff/rebootjeff.github.io/source/_posts/2013-09-25-hackr-diary-first-impressions.markdown

 categories: ['HackR Diary','Hack Reactor','coding bootcamps','TIL','JavaScript']
 ---

+<p class="last-updated">Last updated on Sep 28, 2013 to edit section on guard operator.</p>

 It's the end of day #3.
 I don't have much time to write, so this blog post is a smattering of thoughts from a fresh Hack Reactor student.

 # Initial Observations